 Primary and Secondary Schools in Shepherd’s Bush

-With its excellent travel links and close proximity to family-friendly areas like Hammersmith, Shepherd’s Bush boasts several top-performing schools, with many rated as Outstanding by Ofsted.
-There are a total of 38 primary schools in the catchment area of Hammersmith and Fulham, with 93% rated as either Outstanding or Good.
+With its excellent travel links and close proximity to family-friendly areas like Hammersmith, Shepherd’s Bush boasts several top-performing schools.
+There are a total of 38 primary schools in Hammersmith and Fulham.

 Slightly further afield but still within close reach, thanks to the area’s fantastic travel links, are privately funded schools with excellent reputations.
 These include Godolphin and Latymer, in Hammersmith W6, Ravencourt Preparatory, and Latymer Upper.